msoffredi/ms-auth/docs/roadmap.md

 # Unordered list of features in the roadmap

--   Implement star as operation and as module
 -   Move imported resources out of SAM template (Cognito, EventBridge, etc)

 -   List all users API endpoint pagination